-- Singapore has preferential investment and business policies with ASEAN members and free trade agreements with 35 countries.
+- Singapore has preferential investment and business policies with ASEAN members and a total of 13 bilateral FTAs, and 11 regional FTAs.

 - Singapore's Global Trader Programme provides a reduced corporate tax rate of 5% or 10% on qualifying income, including from physical trading, brokering of physical trades and derivative trading income, for three or five years.

 - Cash concentration is widely available in Singapore on a domestic and cross-border basis.
 Different legal entities can participate in the same cash-concentration structure.

 - Notional pooling is allowed in Singapore on both a domestic and cross-border basis.
 Different legal entities can participate in the same notional cash pooling structure.